Boundary Actions and Loop Groups: A Geometric Picture of Gauge Symmetries at Null Infinity: The Stueckelberg procedure: review and extension

 In particular, this implies $\mathcal{H}\subset\mathcal{G}$.
 The gauge field $\mathcal A$ on $M$ naturally transforms only under $\mathcal{H}$, that is to say

 Starting from $\mathcal{A}$, we want to define a new gauge field $\tilde{\mathcal{A}}$ that transforms under $\mathcal{G}$, i.e.

 To do so, we promote the parameter $\Lambda_+$ to a field $\Psi_+$\footnote{In this paper we denote by $\Psi_+$ the Stueckelberg field introduced in \cite{Nagy:2024dme,Nagy:2024jua}, where it was simply written as $\Psi$.
-The change in notation is motivated by the fact that here we introduce two distinct dressing fields, cfr. equations \eqref{def:dressing field s plus} and \eqref{fullStueckField}, transforming under different symmetry groups.
+The change in notation is motivated by the fact that here we introduce two distinct dressing fields, cf. equations \eqref{def:dressing field s plus} and \eqref{fullStueckField}, transforming under different symmetry groups.
 The subscript \enquote{$+$} allows us to clearly distinguish between them.
-In \cite{Nagy:2024dme,Nagy:2024jua}, such a distinction was unnecessary, hence the simpler notation without the subscript was adopted for brevity.} which we use to dress the initial gauge field as follows:
+In \cite{Nagy:2024dme,Nagy:2024jua}, such a distinction was unnecessary, hence the simpler notation without the subscript was adopted for brevity.
+Moreover, in contrast with \cite{Nagy:2024dme,Nagy:2024jua}, here we will not consider field-dependent gauge transformations.} which we use to dress the initial gauge field as follows:

 where